LashaKh/MediMind-Expert/docs/scraping-guide.md

 // Should return article title, not registration page
 ```

-## Step 2: Expand all collapsed fields Extract Full Content all the sources included
+## Step 2: EXPAND ALL collapsed fields Extract Full Content all the sources included !!!!!

 ### 2.1 Expand All Content